 Companion planting is a great, easy way to improve the health of your plants.
 Not only is it easy, it’s completely organic, too.
 Fruit trees are famously vulnerable to pests and diseases, so just taking the time to figure out which plants benefit them the most will go a long way to ensuring their success.
 Keep reading to learn more about what to plant under a citrus tree.

 Citrus Tree Companions

 Citrus trees, like a lot of fruit trees, fall prey to insects very easily.
-Because of this, some of the best citrus tree companions are those that either deter or draw away harmful bugs.
+It is because of this, some of the best citrus tree companions are those that either deter or draw away harmful bugs.

 Sometimes, companion planting under citrus trees has more to do with attracting the right bugs.
 Not all bugs are bad, and some love to eat the things that love to eat your plants.

 Yarrow, dill, and fennel all attract lacewings and ladybugs, which feed on aphids.

 Lemon balm, parsley, and tansy attract tachinid fly and wasps, which kill harmful caterpillars.